Serving Clients in Rosenberg, TX

 Guardianship typically ends upon the ward’s death or can be terminated through a court order at the request of the guardian or the ward.
 Ending the guardianship requires a court proceeding, after which the guardian is discharged from their responsibilities and liabilities.

-Request A Consultation Now
+Book A Call Now

 In Rosenberg, TX, The Law Office of Christina Stroyick Brengel provides comprehensive legal services for guardianship, estate planning, wills, and advanced directives.
 Contact us for support and information in navigating this complex legal area.